alexandresanlim/dotnet-slack-exception-log-send/README.md

+# Slack Exception Send
-- With this package you will be able to create a bug report with Slack application, inspect and track any issues your users run into while running your app.
+With this package you will be able to create a bug report with Slack application, inspect and track any issues your users run into while running your app.

 [![Nuget](https://img.shields.io/nuget/dt/Slack.Exception.Send)](https://www.nuget.org/packages/Slack.Exception.Send)